TomDonoghue/bootstrap/README.md

-# Bootstraps
+# Bootstrap

 Basic bootstrapping approaches for estimation statistics.

 ## Overview

-This repo collects some code for doing bootstrapping, primarily for computing confidence intervals, and for correlation measures.
+This repository contains code for doing bootstrapping, primarily for computing confidence intervals, and for correlation measures.

 Main functionality:
 - using bootstrapping to estimate confidence intervals for correlation measures